AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/communication/index.md

 addOnUISdk.ready.then(async () => {
     const { runtime } = addOnUISdk.instance;

-    // Wait for the promise to resolve to get a proxy to call APIs defined in the script const scriptApis = await runtime.apiProxy("script");
+    // Wait for the promise to resolve to get a proxy to call APIs defined in the document sandbox const sandboxProxy = await runtime.apiProxy("documentSandbox");

-    await scriptApis.performWorkOnDocument(
+    await sandboxProxy.performWorkOnDocument(
         {
             pageNumber: 1,
             op: "change_background_color",